drewdavisvt/davis-podcast-moves/commonmoves.md

 -about

 ####Host
--Joe Rogan hosts every episode
+-Joe Rogan hosts every episode and has at least one guest (two for these two episodes).

 ####Guest
-Brendan Schaub and Eddie Bravo are the guests on each episode (though the Joey Diaz is an additional guest on episode 893).
+Brendan Schaub and Eddie Bravo are the guests on each of these episodes (though the Joey Diaz is an additional guest on episode 893).

-####Intro slide
+####Intro
 -Both podcast had the same logo of a painted face of Joe Rogan spinning as you hear the host speaking before the video is up to open the podcast.

--Video is then added as Rogan welcomes his guests by name.
+-Rogan now welcomes his guests by name, starting the podcast.

 ####Common theme, getting off topic
--Both podcasts see the group talk in a very conversational tone
+-Both podcasts see the group talk in a very conversational tone.

 -Both see the guests talk about fighting in some regard from the very beginning.
 Episode 890 has the viewer hearing how many fighters are bland now-a-days before later showing actual Boxing/UFC fights, and installment 893 describes the shocking Rhonda Rousey loss, showing the fight to viewers.